 Determining risk may be subjective and complex in nature due to many competing factors.
 These may include the individual's behaviour and perception of the risks they face in living in self-neglecting and/or hoarding circumstances which will often differ from the professionals view on what is and what is not an acceptable standard within which to live.
-In such cases there are often clinical, social, environmental and ethical decisions to be made in its managing a subject's expectations of what is considered to be acceptable.
+In such cases there are often clinical, social, environmental and This is a controlled document.
+Whilst this document may be printed, the electronic version posted on the RBSAB website is the controlled copy.
+Any printed copies of this document are not controlled.
+As a controlled document, this document should not be saved onto local or network drives but should always be accessed from the RBSAB website - www.rbsab.org ethical decisions to be made in its managing a subject's expectations of what is considered to be acceptable.